WASHINGTON — Leave it Dan Snyder to try and steal a division rival’s thunder during Super Bowl week.

 That’s right.
 Kirk Cousins and Smith have posted eerily similar numbers over the last three years.
 Neither has enjoyed any real playoff success.
 Yet, Smith is getting a four-year contract extension worth $94 million with $71 million in guarantees, while Cousins is getting shown the door.

 The Redskins never really looked as if they wanted Cousins back, and by now, the feeling is mutual.
-So now Cousins gets his wish — a wide-open shot at the free agent market to get paid his market value — and the Washington team will likely get a compensatory draft pick that offsets the third-rounder they sent to Kansas City.
+So now Cousins gets his wish — a wide-open shot at the free agent market to get paid his market value — and the ‘Skins will likely get a compensatory draft pick that offsets the third-rounder they sent to Kansas City.

-The biggest crime of all is that the Redskins have committed the sin they swore they wouldn’t do to keep Cousins — mortgaging their ability to build a competitive football team, particularly on defense, by overpaying a quarterback.
+The biggest crime of all is that the Redskins have committed the sin they swore they wouldn’t to keep Cousins — mortgaging their ability to build a competitive football team, particularly on defense, by overpaying a quarterback.
 Giving Smith such a lucrative extension without even knowing whether he’s as good a fit in Jay Gruden’s offense as Cousins is the kind of needless desperation that led to the team’s 2010 trade for Donovan McNabb, which, ironically, was another product of an Andy Reid’s wizardry with QBs.

 Thus, the biggest issue of all is the team giving up one of the their brightest young defensive stars.
 If you’re not familiar with Kendall Fuller, he was the Redskins’ third-round pick in 2016.
 Were it not for concern over a knee injury, the Virginia Tech product easily would have been a first-rounder.
 He’s the Redskins’ second-best corner behind Josh Norman, and he’s certainly the future at that position considering he’s just 22 years old and has two more years on a cheap, rookie contract.